siaw23/kovid/README.md

 # 🦠 Kovid

 Kovid is a small CLI app to fetch data surrounding the coronavirus pandemic of 2019.
-I found myself checking [Wikipedia](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic) constantly for information and since I work mostly in the terminal, like most of you, I thought I'd build this to literally put the data right at our fingertips.
+I found myself checking [Wikipedia](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic) constantly for information and since I work mostly in the terminal, like most of you, I thought I'd build this to put the data right at our fingertips.